camunda/camunda-docs-manual/content/reference/rest/process-instance/get-query.md

-Query for process instances that fulfill given parameters.
+Queries for process instances that fulfill given parameters.
 Parameters may be static as well as dynamic runtime properties of process instances.
-The size of the result set can be retrieved by using the [get instances count]({{< relref "reference/rest/process-instance/get-query-count.md" >}}) method.
+The size of the result set can be retrieved by using the [Get Instance Count]({{< relref "reference/rest/process-instance/get-query-count.md" >}}) method.

 # Method